chillr/c4bapidoc/refund.md

 # Refund
 This API is used to initiate a transaction refund.
+This can be done manually by the merchant from the web interface.

 | Path | https://onlineapi.chillr.in/api/v5/transactions/initialize-refund |
 | -- | -- |